airbytehq/airbyte/airbyte-integrations/connectors/source-jina-ai-reader/README.md

-# Jina Ai Source
+# Jina AI Reader Source

-This is the repository for the Jina Ai configuration based source connector.
+This is the repository for the Jina AI Reader configuration based source connector.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/jina-ai).

 ## Local development